Tallahassee Area Mensa - Calendar of Events

 Group Outing to Marianna Caverns

-carpool over.
-Once there we will take the cave tour, perhaps walk some trails, and generally
+reserve space if they feel it is needed.
+After we arrive we will take the cave tour, perhaps walk some

-enjoy a beautiful part of our area.
-If you have never been or haven't been in a while, it is
+trails, and generally enjoy a beautiful part of our area.
+If you have never been or haven't been in a

 1:00 - 2:00 p.m.

 The ExComm will meet to review any business before the board.
 We will meet at